Fellowships for Tribal College and University (TCU) Faculty

 - You must be a faculty member at a Tribal College or University (TCU)

-- Adjunct/par- time instructors, administrators, and TCU leaders who teach at least one course are eligible to apply.
+- Adjunct/part- time instructors, administrators, and TCU leaders who teach at least one course are eligible to apply.
 Staff members who meet certain criteria may apply for the Mellon Master’s Fellowship.

 - Applicants must obtain administrative approval from their TCU administrators to take sufficient leave time to complete all requirements of the fellowship within the fellowship’s time limit.
 (Note, this does not mean a full sabbatical must be granted, just the amount of release time required to ensure successful completion of the program).